 How to Propagate Hylotelephiumdum Autumn Joy

-Propagate sedums through division or cutting.
+Propagate sedums through division or stem cuttings.

 When using division to propagate Autumn Joy, take care to do it on a day when it’s not too hot.